Mescht/Complex-Fourier/README.md

 * [Processing](https://processing.org/)

 ## Usage
-It uses a list of points definining the discrete complex function as the input.
+The Input is defined as a discrete list of points describing the complex function to draw

 ## To-Do
 - SVG files as input